Buckaroos of the Bugaloo — Village Voice — January 1981

 by Barry Michael Cooper

-(My “Buckaroos of the Bugaloo” piece for the Village Voice is the first essay on rap music in that storied weekly.
+(My “Buckaroos of the Bugaloo” piece for the Village Voice is the first essays on rap music in that storied weekly.
 It focused on The Funky Four Plus One, a dynamic Bronx, NY quintet which featured the phenomenal Sharon Green, a.k.a.
 “Sha-Rock.”
 Sha-Rock was not only one of the most gifted and skilled rappers emerging from the Boogie Down — male or female — she was a trailblazer for women rocking the mic in a male-dominated field.
 I call Sha-Rock Hip Hop’s “Penrietta Lacks” because she is the lyrical cell line for every great female MC from Queen Latifah, MC Lyte, and Lil Kim to Remy Ma, Nicki Minaj, Azelia Banks and Cardi B. I remember telling the esteemed Village Voice editor — Robert Christgau — that Hip Hop was an emerging genre that could possibly have a substantial and significant impact on both modern music and pop culture.
 Christgau — the forward thinking iconoclast that he is — listened to me and published the story.
 It ran the week of 27 January 1981. — Barry Michael Cooper)